 The Treasury has the power to issue General Licences for financial and trade sanctions regimes under a number of Regulations.

-Any persons intending to use General Licence IOM/2022/RUS025 should consult the copy of the Licence for full details of the permissions and usage requirements which can be found attached to this release.
+Any persons intending to use General Licence IOM/2022/RUS002 should consult the copy of the Licence for full details of the permissions and usage requirements which can be found attached to this release.

-The permissions in General Licence IOM/2022/RUS025 do not authorise any act which will result in funds or economic resources being made available in breach of The Russia Regulations, save as permitted under licences granted under The Russia Regulations.
+The permissions in General Licence IOM/2022/RUS002 do not authorise any act which the person carrying out the act knows, or has reasonable grounds for suspecting, will result in funds or economic resources being made available in breach of the Russia Regulations, save as permitted under licences granted under The Russia Regulations.